 In June 2017, the GASB issued Statement No. 87, Leases (GASB 87).
-GASB 87 establishes standards of accounting and financial reporting by lessees and lessors.
-GASB 87 will require a lessee to recognize a lease liability and an intangible right-to-use lease asset at the commencement of the lease term, with certain exceptions, and will require a lessor to recognize a lease receivable and a deferred inflow of resources at the commencement of the lease term, with certain exceptions for fiscal years beginning after June 15, 2021 with the GASB 95 deferral.
-The Authority is currently evaluating the impact GASB 87 will have on its financial statements.
+GASB 87 establishes standards of accounting and financial reporting by lessees and lessors and establishes a single model for lease accounting based on the foundational principle that leases are financings of the right-to-use an underlying asset.
+GASB 87 will require a lessee to recognize a lease liability and an intangible right-to-use lease asset at the commencement of the lease term, with certain exceptions, and will require a lessor to recognize a lease receivable and a deferred inflow of resources at the commencement of the lease term, with certain exceptions.
+The Authority adopted GASB 87 on July 1, 2021, and retroactively implemented the statement effective July 1, 2020.
+The adoption of this statement resulted in an increase in lease obligations and related right-to-use lease assets of approximately \$77,000, as of July 1, 2020.
+The adoption had no impact on net position.